 Curriculum Vitae/Resume (4 page limit).
-A recent CV/Resume should be uploaded with your Rackham online application.
-Your CV/Resume should describe your education, work experience, research and teaching experience, professional affiliations, volunteer activity and community engagement, honors and awards.
+A recent CV/Resume should be uploaded with the Rackham online application.
+The CV/Resume should describe the applicants education, work experience, research and teaching experience, professional affiliations, volunteer activity and community engagement, honors and awards.

-Personal Statement (500 word limit).
-This statement should be uploaded with the Rackham online application and should address the following: how have your background and life experiences, including cultural, geographical, financial, educational or other opportunities or challenges, motivated your decision to pursue a graduate degree at the University of Michigan?
+Personal Statement (1 page limit).
+This statement should be uploaded with the Rackham online application and should address the following: how have background and life experiences, including cultural, geographical, financial, educational or other opportunities or challenges, motivated the applicant to pursue a graduate degree at the University of Michigan?

-Admissions decisions are traditionally communicated to applicants at the end of February/beginning of March.
-Applicants receive electronic notification via email.
-Office staff is not authorized to inform applicants of admission decisions over the phone.
+A short list of potential candidates for admission will be invited to visit Ann Arbor March 9th-12th, 2016; admissions decisions will be communicated shortly afterward.
+Applicants will receive electronic notification via email.
+Office staff are not authorized to inform applicants of admission decisions over the phone.
 Applicants extended an offer of admission must communicate their decision to the Department and Rackham Graduate School by April 15th.